Allah chose the prophets and messengers as the best of examples to their nations

 1. Believe in Allah, the only God

 The first pillar of Iman as the foundation is believing in Allah as the only God.
-Allah in Arabic means God for Abrahamic Religion, and commonly Allah is referring to God in Islam.
-The name is derived from Al-Ilahi which is the same meaning as God.
+Allah in Arabic means God for the Abrahamic religions, and commonly, Allah refers to God in Islam.
+The name is derived from Al-Ilahi, which means the same as God.
 In Islam, believing in Allah is called Tawhid.

 وَكَذَّبَ بِهِ قَوْمُكَ وَهُوَ الْحَقُّ قُل لَّسْتُ عَلَيْكُم بِوَكِيلٍ

 The one and only God are Allah.
 Allah is the only one eternally.
-He does not have a descendant or even being born.
-Those who consider God into a thing beside Him then it considers as shirk and accused to be the unforgiven sin.
-Meanwhile, in the Quran, there are 99 names dedicated to Allah as define the character namely Asma-Ul-Husna.
+He does not have a descendant or has not even been born.
+Those who consider God a thing beside Him then it considered to be committing shirk and are accused to be the unforgivable sin.
+Meanwhile, in the Quran, there are 99 names dedicated to Allah that define the character, namely Asma-Ul-Husna.
 It has the meaning of a beautiful name, as quoted in the Quran.
 Allah says:

 وَلِلَّهِ الْأَسْمَاءُ الْحُسْنَىٰ فَادْعُوهُ بِهَا وَذَرُوا الَّذِينَ يُلْحِدُونَ فِي أَسْمَائِهِ سَيُجْزَوْنَ مَا كَانُوا يَعْمَلُونَ